 Basin Trail (aka Hermit Trail) is a 2.2 mile lightly trafficked out and back trail located near Kure Beach, North Carolina that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash